 To account for Performance Fees, new shares are minted.
 These newly minted shares are transferred to the Manager’s wallet and the Manager's balance of vault shares increases.
 Performance allocations to the manager are managed through token inflating to reduce trading fees, portfolio turnover, rebalances, and on-chain activity.
 This method also aligns the Manager's incentives with the overall performance of the vault.
 When an investor exists, the shares are burned in full.

 There are currently no clawbacks available to depositors, or the ability to establish a preferred return to individiuals before managers can receive a Performance Fee.

 The formula for the amount of new vault shares the manager receives as a Performance Fee is:

 Max(Token Price-Token Price at Last Mint, 0) * Total Token Supply * (Manager Fee Fraction / Token Price)

 To reiterate, the Performance Fee function is called every time there is a new deposit or withdrawal.
 If the 'Token Price-Token Price at Last Mint' is negative, the whole formula is multiplied by zero and thus no performance fees are taken.
 This means the current token price must exceed the NAV at the time the last performance fee was taken, or the high water mark.
 The logic of the performance and admin fee is executed via interacting with a vaults own proxy contracts, of which the implementation used across all vaults can be found here: Polygonscan.

 Management Fee: Set by the Manager

 Performance Fees and Management Fees may be adjusted by Managers within the dHEDGE management interface.
-When the Manager does so, all Pool investors receive an announcement and Fee changes take place after 30 days from the time of the announcement.
-To view the announcement, investors need to visit the manager’s pool address within the dHEDGE app and a notification will appear.
+When the Manager does so, all vault depositors receive an announcement and Fee changes take place after 30 days from the time of the announcement.
+To view the announcement, individuals need to visit the manager’s vault address within the dHEDGE app and a notification will appear.